Picture – Community of Purpose

 The Sheiling School

-This was suggested by our chef Robin, as his family are heavily involved with the school.
+The Sheiling Ringwood was suggested by our chef Robin, as some of his family work with the children and young people here.

 The Stars Appeal